bonitasoft/bonita-doc/md/custom-authorization-rule-mapping.md

 ./bonita-start.sh
 ```
 ::: info
-You can find an example of page mapping authorization rule and configuration in [this project on GitHub](https://github.com/bonitasoft/bonita-page-authorization-rules).
+You can find a complete implementation example of page mapping authorization rule and configuration in [this project on GitHub](https://github.com/bonitasoft/bonita-page-authorization-rules).
 :::